Stefanbjerkell/relax-rest-client/README.md

 If you want to add authorization to your client you can use the following 2 methods on the client.
 ```
 client.AddAuthToken(token, "Bearer");
 // OR
 client.AddBasicAuth(username, password);
 ```
+> 💡 on AddAuthToken "Bearer" is default value so you cont have to include that.

 #### Request/Response body